What impact will SuDS have on disease vectors?

 The UK has both native and non-native vectors that are distributed across the country.
 There are many different vectors capable of spreading disease, however ticks and mosquitoes are the vectors of most concern in the UK.

-This article, written by Harry Saffin and Ben McHugh, explores disease vectors, the effects that climate change will surely have on them and the role that Sustainable Drainage Design plays in disease vector control.
-Read the full article on Disease & SuDS here.
+With the promotion of open green structures to convey and attenuate water, this increases the potential of breeding grounds for disease vectors.
+This article, explores the impact that SuDS will have on disease vectors, the effects that climate change will surely have on them and the role that Sustainable Drainage Design plays in disease vector control.